 - Individuals who work in their personal gardens

 Glyphosate is dangerous upon inhalation, which can happen while mixing, spraying, and cleaning up.
-It may also be dangerous upon direct skin contact.
+Mounting evidence points to the possibility that it may also be dangerous upon direct skin contact or when ingested via food consumption.
+Traces of glyphosate have been found in foods with treated soil.

 Roundup has been specifically linked to the following diseases, as reported by the IARC: